balderdashy/sails-docs/Guide: Customizable Server Responses.md

 ##### Example

-Lets say you have the route `GET /profile/:profileID':'ProfileController.showProfile'` in your app and a client sends a GET request to `/profile/`
+Lets say you have the route `'GET /profile/:profileID':'ProfileController.showProfile'` in your app and a client sends a GET request to `/profile/`

 Normally, express would convert whatever is after the `/profile/` portion of the URL into a parameter that Sails gives you access to via `req.param('profileID')`.
 In this case since there is nothing after `/profile/`, the parameter will be blank.